 - depression, low self-esteem, and anxiety

-For women, the most common sexual issue that comes with type 2 diabetes is vaginal dryness.
-This can be caused by hormonal changes or from reduced blood flow to the genitals.
+For women, the most common sexual health issue that comes with type 2 diabetes is vaginal dryness.
+This can be the result of hormonal changes or reduced blood flow to the genitals.

-Women who have diabetes have increased rates of vaginal infections and inflammation, both of which can make sex painful.
-Nerve damage to the bladder can cause incontinence and make sex embarrassing.
-Women with diabetes are also more likely to have more frequent urinary tract infections.
-This can make sex painful and uncomfortable.
+Women with diabetes are also more likely to have more frequent urinary tract infections (UTIs).
+This can also make sex painful and uncomfortable.

-Sexual problems that occur with type 2 diabetes can be frustrating, embarrassing, and cause anxiety.
+Sexual problems that occur with type 2 diabetes can be frustrating and cause anxiety.
 You may feel that giving up on sexual expression is easier than finding ways to cope or adjust.
-Here are some tips you can try to maintain an active sex life despite having type 2 diabetes:

-Use lubricant liberally to deal with vaginal dryness.
-Water-based lubricants are best and there is a plethora of brands available.
+Liberally use lubricant to deal with vaginal dryness.
+Water-based lubricants are best, and there’s a plethora of brands available.
 Don’t be afraid to stop during sex to add more lubricant.

 Ask your doctor if this is a possibility for you.
-Hormone replacement can come in the form of:
+HRT can come in the form of:

 - injectable medications

-If you’re on medications that increase the amount of insulin in your body, hypoglycemia can also occur during sex.
+If you’re using medications that increase the amount of insulin in your body, hypoglycemia (low blood sugar) can also occur during sex.
 Consider checking your blood sugar levels before engaging in sexual activity.

 Pay close attention to your relationship.
 Find other ways to express intimacy when desire isn’t at its peak.
 You can express intimacy that doesn’t involve intercourse with:

-Make time for each other to be a couple that is not focused on caregiving.
-Have a date night where the topic of diabetes is off limits.
+Make time for each other to be a couple that isn’t focused on caregiving.
+Have a date night where the topic of diabetes is off-limits.
 Communicate with your partner about your feelings and possible sexual issues that may occur.
-Consider support groups or counseling to help with the emotional issues associated with illness or sex.